 As a keen conversationalist, I was always interested in talking with guys in the peloton about their story.
-From how they got into cycling, to how they manage racing and family life to what they do on their rest days.
+From how they got into cycling, to how they managed racing and family life to what they do on their rest days.
 I found a lot of cycling fans were interested in this too.

 I’ve tried to keep cycling as the commonality between all guests on the podcast, and as seasons go on, I’ve found there is much overlap between the topics of sport and life in general.
-I think this is what makes each guest’s story all the more interesting, speaking about cycling and letting the conversation drift to whatever topic it may lead to.
+I think this is what makes each guest’s story all the more interesting, speaking about cycling and letting conversations drift to whatever topic it may lead to.

-If there is something you would like explored or asked, or even have a question to ask from a previous podcast, shoot me through a message, I’d love to hear from you.
+If there is something you would like explored or asked or even have a question to ask from a previous podcast, shoot me through a message, I’d love to hear from you.

 Life in the Peloton’s Theme Music